Complementary Health Approaches for Travelers

 - Kligler B, Cohrssen A. Probiotics.
 American Family Physician.
 2008;78(9):1073-1078.

-NCCIH thanks Dr. John Williamson, NCCIH, for his technical expertise and review of this publication.
+NCCIH thanks Dr. John Williamson, NCCIH, for his technical expertise and review of the 2017 update of this publication.

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.